expjazz/tic-tac-toe/README.md

 ## Instructions

 - Open the file of the project on your terminal, and then type bin/main.rb and press enter.
+- To run the test cases, open the root folder in your terminal and run the rspec command

 ## Author